 Patrick J. Knapp, MA, PhD, ChB.
 Pat’s initial interest in cult recovery stems from his own involvement in an aberrant bible-based group (1970-1984).
 His recovery came as a result of individual and marriage counseling, in addition to several years of work in and facilitating support groups for former cult members and their loved ones.
 His MA philosophy of religion thesis was titled: “The Place of Mind-Control in the Cult Recovery Process” (Knapp, 2000).
 For over 25 years he formally mentored Denver Seminary students for spiritual formation.
-He has acquired his doctorate in Marriage and Family Counseling (Professional Track), at Gordon-Conwell in Charlotte, NC, and has earned his doctoral (PhD) in Pastoral Psychology at Graduate Theological Foundation (GTF).
+He has completed nearly 100 semester hours in Marriage and Family Counseling (Professional Track) at Gordon-Conwell in Charlotte NC and earned a PhD in Pastoral Psychology at Graduate Theological Foundation (GTF).

 Pat and his spouse, Heidi, co-direct Becoming Free, LLC (www.BecomingFree.org).
 This organization is committed to facilitating compassionate, safe relational havens and educational support for those who have been spiritually abused; assisting people to process harmful spiritual experiences for improved insight and emotional healing.He recently contributed chapter 13 in Cult Recovery: A Clinician’s Guide to working with former members and families (International Cultic Studies, 2017).
 This chapter is on developing support groups from a faith-based perspective for those affected by religiously abusive environments.
 He is currently a life coach working with those affected by religious abuse and drafting a book manuscript for publication which examines various models of cult recovery and defends a family systems and attachment perspective, informed by a Christian worldview.
 Pat and Heidi can be reached at www.BecomingFree.org or 720-227-8695.